-The smell of fear in the room was palpable.
-Nobody moved, nobody spoke.
+That setting?
+John paints a picture of vibrant fear and terror.
+In that hushed room nobody moved, nobody spoke.
 Through the locked doors they heard the sounds of searchers, muffled voices calling out to each other to ask which rooms had been searched, which ones were empty.
 Occasionally the latch on the heavy doors would rattle, as someone tried it, hoping to discover the rebels cowering inside.
 Otherwise the silence was complete as they collectively held their breath, hoping and praying they would not be discovered, and that before too long they could slip out of the city to safety.